Mijalski/MyBlog/content/posts/ef-core-creation-date-time.md

 {{< /code >}}

 Now we need to intercept the `SaveChanges` calls.
 For this purpose let's create a method, that will check the EFCore internal `ChangeTracker` for any new entities that are implementing our `IAuditedEntity` interface.
-We can do that by checking their state against enum `EntityState.Added` or `EntityState.Modified` and setting the appropriate columns with daates.
+We can do that by checking their state against the enums `EntityState.Added` or `EntityState.Modified` and setting the appropriate columns with dates.

 {{< code language=csharp >}}